Neal Schon: Guitars

 Schon's first guitar was an acoustic Stella, followed two years later by a Gibson ES-335.
 When the 335 was stolen, he replaced it with a '56 Les Paul Goldtop reissue that he used for many years.
 Schon has used Gibson guitars over the years, having also used Fender and Ovation guitars during Journey's Departure tour.
 He had a limited edition signature Les Paul model called the Neal Schon Signature Model Custom Les Paul, of which Gibson made only 35, according to the Gibson Custom website (80 according to Neal Schon's website).
 He has previously employed Godin guitars on his 1995 solo album Beyond the Thunder, and more recently uses Paul Reed Smith guitars.
 In the late 1980s, Schon manufactured (through Jackson Guitars and later Larrivee) and played his own line of guitars.
 Simply named Schon, about 200 of the Jackson-produced models were made.

 As of 2008, Schon currently prefers guitar pedals from Xotic, a Vox Satriani model and occasionally uses a Buddy Guy wah pedal.

 Personal life

+Schon's first marriage was to Tena Austin in 1976.
+After divorcing Austin in 1986, Schon married Beth Buckley a year later.
+They were together for approximately five years and had two children together.
+In 1993 he married Dina Gioeli, divorcing in 1999.
+In 2001, he married Amber Kozan, with whom he had two more children.
+They divorced in 2008.
 In September 2011, Schon publicly confirmed he was in a relationship with Michaele Salahi.
-The two said they had dated years previously in the 1990s and were very happy together.
+The two said they had dated years previously in the 1990s.
 On October 14, 2012, Schon proposed to Salahi onstage during a charity concert at the Lyric Opera House in Baltimore, Maryland, offering her an oval 11.42 carat diamond engagement ring.

-The couple married on December 15, 2013 in a live broadcast wedding that was held in the Palace of Fine Arts in San Francisco, California.
-The marriage is Schon's fifth and Salahi's second.
+The couple married on December 15, 2013, in a live broadcast wedding that was held in the Palace of Fine Arts in San Francisco, California.

 Schon has confirmed that he has tinnitus, a constant ringing in the ears, common in musicians who have toured extensively.